Redwood Meadows

 The Townsite of Redwood Meadows is located along Highway 22, approximately 20 km west of Calgary, 18 km south of Cochrane and 5 km northeast of Bragg Creek.
 It has an elevation of 1250 m and is approximately 400 acre in size (1.62 km2 or 0.6 sq mi).

 Redwood Meadows is located in census division No. 6 and in the federal riding of Foothills.

 Administration

-Although the Townsite of Redwood Meadows is located within the Tsuut'ina 145 Indian reserve, it has its own Town Council consisting of a mayor and six councillors.
+Although the Townsite of Redwood Meadows is located within the Tsuut'ina 145 Indian reserve, it has its own council consisting of a mayor and six councillors.

 History

 In the early 1970s, the land upon which Redwood Meadows is developed was leased to Sarcee Developments Ltd. (SDL), a wholly owned Tsuu T'ina company.
-The Head Lease, originally 75 years in duration, commenced in 1974 and was to terminate in 2049.
-Effective April 21, 2021 a new lease was signed, which will now terminate in 2095.
+The head lease, originally 75 years in duration, commenced in 1974 and was to terminate in 2049.
+Effective April 21, 2021 a new lease was signed, which is now in effect until 2095.

 Services

 Redwood Meadows shares municipal and emergency services with nearby municipalities through various contracts and agreements.
 It is serviced with water, sewer, parks and roads and has a volunteer fire department.
 The Redwood Meadows Golf and Country Club is located in the townsite.

-In November 2021, Tsuut'ina police took over policing responsibility of the townsite from the RCMP.
+The Tsuut'ina police provides policing of the townsite.